 What is Amazon COSMO and how does the knowledge graph work?

 Amazon COSMO (Common Sense Knowledge Generation) is an AI system that uses a knowledge graph with over 6 million nodes and 29 million connections.
-It semantically links products, features, and customer needs, allowing Amazon to understand the intent behind searches, not just individual keywords.
+It semantically links products, features, and customer needs, allowing Amazon to understand the intent behind search queries—not just individual keywords.

 How does Rufus impact the visibility of my Amazon listing?

 Rufus is Amazon’s AI shopping assistant with over 250 million users.
-It answers customers’ natural questions by pulling information from your listing text, images via OCR, reviews, and Q&A sections.
-If your listing doesn’t provide enough usable information, Rufus will recommend competitors and your offer will not be visible to this still small but steadily growing segment of search queries.
+It answers natural customer questions and pulls information from your listing text, images via OCR, reviews, and Q&A sections.
+If your listing doesn’t provide enough usable information, Rufus will recommend the competition, making your offer invisible to this still small but steadily growing segment of search queries.

-What should I consider when optimizing my Amazon listings in light of the AI revolution?
+What should I keep in mind when optimizing my Amazon offer in the age of AI?

-The most important change: From keyword stuffing to natural, semantic language.
-Your listing needs to provide concrete use cases, specific product data, and consistent information across all touchpoints.
-Images with readable text are especially valuable, as Rufus reads these using OCR.
+The most important shift: from keyword stuffing to natural, semantic language.
+Your listing needs to deliver specific use cases, detailed product data, and consistent information across all touchpoints.
+Images with readable text are especially valuable because Rufus extracts information from them using OCR.

 Why are customer reviews so important for COSMO and Rufus?

-COSMO and Rufus view customer reviews as “ground truth,” in other words, a more reliable source of information than seller-supplied text.
-If 50 customers write that your “beige” blanket actually looks “yellow,” COSMO will categorize the product as “yellow.”
+COSMO and Rufus consider customer reviews as “ground truth”—a more reliable source of information than the seller text.
+If 50 customers say that your “beige” blanket actually looks “yellow,” COSMO will categorize the product as “yellow.”
 Proactive review management will therefore be indispensable in 2026.

-How can I test if my listing is AI-ready?
+How can I test whether my listing is AI-ready?

-Open Rufus in the Amazon app, ask typical customer questions about your product category, and check if your product is recommended.
+Open Rufus in the Amazon app, ask typical customer questions for your product category, and check whether your product is recommended.
 Alternatively, you can request the Boost^AI Score from Valuezon, which evaluates your listing based on 25 COSMO and Rufus relations and provides concrete recommendations for action.